saantiaguilera/all-awesome_exercises/README.md

-# all-awesome_exercises
+# Awesome Excercises

-Repo full of rare still awesome exercises Ive been finding across the web
+Repo full of awesome excercises I've been finding across the web